Aquatic Center Policies

 I.D.
 Entry Policy

 The Student Aquatic Center and Bourgeois Hall facilities are for the use of University of Louisiana at Lafayette students, faculty and staff only.
 To insure safety and security, every person who enters these areas must show valid identification, which consist of:

-- Faculty or staff spouses, a RecSports spouse card must be presented along with a valid, pictured driver’s license.
+- Faculty or staff spouses, your Rec Sports spouse card must be presented along with a valid, pictured driver’s license

 People who do not fall into one of the above categories cannot be admitted into the complex.
 The UL Student Aquatic Center is not open to the general public.
 The safe and efficient operation of Bourgeois Hall and the Student Aquatic Center is dependent on the strict enforcement of the I.D. policy.

 For your safety, the first aid kit is located next to the pool office near the first aid sign.
 Please ask a lifeguard for assistance

 In case of an emergency a red emergency phone is located at the entrance of the pool office.
 This phone provides a 24/7 direct line to ULPD.

 No extended underwater swimming

 - One 25 yard length is permitted at a time